 What is literature?
 It’s the beautiful total of our human ambitions.
 Bob Dylan captured them.

 The summer before my senior year, I got my first car: a 1963 Dodge Dart convertible.
 Push-button transmission and no working radio.
 So like teens in 1995, we would put a boom box in the back seat and blare tinny CDs into the summer night.
-Being of a certain bent, the album of that summer, as we moved slowly away from grunge and our Nine Inch Nails phase, was Highway 61 Revisited.
-My primary memory of that time was the giddy thrill of hearing “Like a Rolling Stone” over and over again, singing along to lyrics we knew better with every repetition, and that we were slowly, agonizingly, with the rumbles of growing up, to understand.
+The album of that summer, as we moved slowly away from grunge and our Nine Inch Nails phase, was Highway 61 Revisited.
+My primary memory of that time was the giddy thrill of hearing “Like a Rolling Stone” over and over again, singing along to lyrics we knew better with every repetition, and that we were slowly, agonizingly, with the rumbles of adulthood, still as distant never-coming winter, to understand.
 How does it feel?
 And what does it mean?

 So, what is literature?
 It’s a question a lot of people are asking themselves this morning, as the news that Bob Dylan has won the Nobel Prize for Literature begins to seep in.
 The short answer is literature is a lot of things; the long answer is that it is everything.
 It’s who we are as a people.
 It’s the attempt to transmit the mysteries of consciousness and the impossibility of interaction with other conscious beings into a form we can understand.
 It’s translating the divine, even in the most secular sense.
 It’s hard to argue, then, that Bob Dylan didn’t do just that.